Home Blog Page 50

 You’re in Good Overall Health

 Though abdominoplasty is a fairly low-risk procedure, you should be in good overall health to go under the knife.
 The surgery involves sedation under general anesthesia, and that’s why your lungs and heart need to be functioning well to avoid any complications.
-Additionally, it would be best if you weren’t suffering from any autoimmune or connective tissues disorders for a faster and more comfortable recovery, and your body mass index shouldn’t be more than 40.

 Still not sure if you are healthy for its procedure?
 Don’t worry.
 A specialist can review your medical history, conduct thorough tests to assess your current health, and determine if the procedure is a go during your initial consultation.

-You Have Skin and Muscle Laxity Around the Abdomen
+Abdominal Skin and Muscle Laxity

 Do you have loose or excess skin that has lost its elasticity or muscle weakness around your midsection abdominal area?
-Some common culprits include childbearing, weight gain, genetic factors, aging, and hormonal fluctuations.

 Depending on your goal and your surgeon’s opinion, you may be eligible for either of the available tummy tuck options, including a full tummy tuck, mini tummy tuck, or liposuction.